 Top Tips

 Cruises are a great way to explore the Caribbean.
-Many gay-friendly cruise lines pass through the islands offering both a wonderful taste tester of the various islands and a safe base to return to when doing so.
+Many gay-friendly cruise lines pass through the islands, offering both a wonderful taste test of the various islands and a safe base to return to when doing so.
 You can't do much better than Virgin Voyages: they offer adult-only cruises and are a positive force in pushing for inclusivity within the tourist industry.

 Puerto Rico

 The capital, San Juan, is especially welcoming, boasting a thriving nightlife for gay visitors.
-Santurce is the gay area and you´re spoilt for choice for bustling gay bars, saunas and clubs – with the partying often spilling out into the streets.
+Santurce is the gay area and you’re spoilt for choice for bustling gay bars, saunas, and clubs – with the partying often spilling out into the streets.
 Circo is a highlight for some quality drag performances – sometimes frequented by drag race alumni.
 Hangover pending, Atlantic beach is where the gay locals head to on Sundays.
-Nearby is where you can also find Puerto Rico's gay-only guesthouse, Coqui De Mar, an ideal base for any gay-centred holiday.
+Nearby is where you can also find Puerto Rico's only gay clothing-optional guesthouse, Coqui De Mar, an ideal base for any gay-centered holiday.
+A second great choice for a place to stay right in front of Atlantic Beach is the Tryst Beachfront Hotel, which is no longer an official gay hotel but still is a popular hotel for LGBTQ+ travelers.
+Plus, it has a nice outdoor restaurant with views of the beach in front – and all the hotties on it.

 The island is so gay-friendly throughout that you can explore the island’s many natural wonders without fear of harassment.
-The top three things to see are: El Yunque rainforest, the Rio Camuy Caves and the rather romantic Mosquito Bay with its amazing bioluminescent waters.
-View Cruises Stopping in Puerto Rico →
+The top three things to see are: El Yunque rainforest, the Rio Camuy Caves, and the rather romantic Mosquito Bay with its amazing bioluminescent waters.

 Image credit: Discover Puerto Rico